 Ducted air conditioning has been installed in your home.
-Filters have to be cleaned regularly and the units maintained as per the owner's operating manual.
+Filters have to be cleaned regularly (minimum twice yearly) and the units maintained as per the owner's operating manual.
 Annual servicing is recommended.
 For more information, please refer to the manuals provided.